Breast Lift Philadelphia (Mastopexy)

 - What will my breast lift results be like?

-An eligible mastopexy candidate is in good overall health, maintains a stable weight, and has realistic expectations about what mastopexy can do.
-A woman who chooses to undergo mastopexy has one or more of the following:
+An eligible breast lift candidate is in good overall health, maintains a stable weight they are happy with, and has realistic expectations about what a breast lift can do for their individual anatomy.
+Women who choose to undergo this procedure tend to have one or more of the following cosmetic concerns about their breasts:

 - Sagging breasts